In order for a security to be "RGB", it must have a Roll Score of 80% or more on a 5 year look back. The Roll Score is calculated as follows:

 Then, VistaTrades looks for the next Buy followed by its Sell.
 This procedure continues until either today has been reached, or a particular date in the past is reached if you are back testing the system.
 The total successes and fails are factored into the total buys that occurred.
 If the result is 80% or more, the security will be classified as RGB, otherwise it is nonRGB.

 RGB means RedGreenBlue and these securities tend to follow market trends of the 3 monitored indexes: The S&P 500, the NASDAQ Composite and the Russell 1000.
 So why not just buy and hold index funds?
-Because historical back testing proves that VistaTrades will outperform that strategy.
+Because historical back testing proves that VistaTrades will SOMETIMES outperform that strategy.

 In addition to the 5 year look back, VistaTrades also does look backs for 3 months, 6 months and 9 months zones prior to the test date.
 The historical performance of buying and selling in these zones is calculated and presented to you.
 Broker commissions at the buy and sell are factored into these values.